rebelsky/csc207c/_mps/bit-trees.md

 Questions and Answers
 ---------------------

+### Big picture

+**I am confused about the roles of the tables, set method, and constructor.
+When should I populate the tree?
+Should I expect its content to change?**

+> The `BitTree` class is designed to allow clients to make as many trees as they want.

+> The `set` and `load` methods are the two ways to build or extend a tree.

+> `BrailleAsciiTables` creates three such trees.
+We can assume these won't change once we've created them.
+We should create those as soon as we can.

+> The `BrailleASCII` class then uses the trees (indirectly, through the methods).

+**Could you give time estimates for how long you think some of the methods should take us?**

+> People vary significantly in how long they take to do things.
+But perhaps you're asking this to see how I'd break up the program.
+These estimates also assume you don't encounter significant problems.

+> `interface BitTreeNode`, `class BitTreeInteriorNode`, and `class BitTreeLeaf`: Perhaps fifteen minutes for the interface and two classes.
+You've created nodes before.

+> `BitTree.get`: Perhaps ten to fifteen minutes.
+You've written methods that recurse through trees before (e.g., `BST.get`), so it's mostly repurposing ideas you've done before.
+(Most of you also wrote `BST.get` in about this time.)

+> `BitTree.set`: Fifteen minutes.
+You've written methods that recurse through trees before (e.g., `BST.set`), so it's mostly repurposing ideas you've done before.
+Perhaps thirty minutes if you choose a difficult approach to start with.
+(Most of you also wrote `BST.set` in about this time.)

+> `BitTree.dump`: Fifteen to twenty minutes.
+You've written code to recurse through trees.
+This one just requires a bit of cleverness.

+> `BitTree.load`: Between ten and thirty minutes.
+The hard part is mostly figuring out how to get the data from the `InputStream`.
+Once you get a line, you should know how to split it and then call `set`.

+> `BrailleAsciiTables.toAscii`: About five to ten minutes.
+This should be a call to `BitTree.get`.

+> `BrailleAsciiTables.toBraille`: About thirty minutes.
+Twenty of those minutes will be figuring out how to convert the letter into a bit string.

+> `BrailleAsciiTables.toUnicode`: About thirty minutes.
+Twenty-five of those minutes will be figuring out how to convert the hex code to a unicode character.

+> `BrailleASCII.main`: About thirty minutes.
+You've written code to parse command lines before.
+The rest is just repeated calls to the `BrailleAsciiTables` methods.

 ### Tree nodes

 **Why did you suggest that we have separate classes for interior nodes and leaves?**

 > Sometimes having separate classes simplifies things.
 Your interior nodes will need to store links to the subtrees below them.
 Your leaves will store only the value.

+**Since we can't have fields in an interface, what is in `BitTreeNode` interface?**

+> It's there mostly so that the interior nodes can have two BitTreeNode fields, one for the zero subtree and one for the one subtree.
+In most cases, those fields will be instantiated as interior nodes, but at the end, they will be instantiated as leaves.

+**Should `BitTreeInteriorNode` inherit from `BitTreeNode`, or should they be completely separate classes?**

+> I'd make `BitTreeNode` an interface. `BitTreeInteriorNode` would then implement that interface.

 **Can we use the generic `TreeNode` class from the labs?**